swanchain/python-sdk-docs-samples/mcs/README.md

 ```

 ### Create and Upload Folders to a Bucket
-Detailed breakdown of how to create folders and upload mcs and ipfs folders.
+Detailed breakdown of how to create folders and upload MCS and IPFS folders.
 ```bash
 $ python mcs/folders_bucket.py
 ```

-### Upload, Download, and Delete a file a bucket
+### Upload, Download, and Delete a file in a Bucket
 Detailed breakdown of how to upload, download, and delete a file in a Bucket.
 ```bash
 $ python mcs/file_bucket.py
 ```

-### Get info on files in a Bucket
+### Get info of files in a Bucket
 Retrieve information on a particular file or all files in a Bucket.
 ```bash
 $ python compute/create_task.py